Dental Fillings: The Facts You Should Know

 These fillings are designed from materials that are much stronger and usually last much longer than standard types.

-We refer to them as the top three but you can call them the bee’s knees!
+I refer to them as the top three but you can call them the bee’s knees!

 3 Different Materials to Choose